R-qanawati/Lending-NFT/README.md

 ## THE NFT NEVER LEAVES

-This is a pseudo loan technique which only alters the ownerOf function to point to another address during an active lending period
+This is a pseudo loan technique which only alters the ownerOf function to point to another address during an active lending period.
+The original owner will maintain the token in their wallet and will not be able to sell/transfer during the lending period.